What is the VIX?

 Trading the VXX on AvaTrade provides the following advantages:

-- Up to 100:1 leverage for trading the VIX
+- Up to leverage trading for trading the VIX

 - Daily and weekly free expert technical and fundamental analyses